cheerans/Microservices-Architecture/README.md

 # Happy coding!

 Good Luck and spend time and code slow.
-It is not the size of the docker whale, it is the motion in the ocean.
+It is not the size of the docker, it is the motion in the ocean.

 ## Contribute